OlekSt/MilestoneProjectOne/README.md

 The website has three pages (Home, Projects, and Contact).
 Each page has a clearly visible responsive navigation menu in the bottom-right corner of the hero image, a logo in the top left-hand corner and a footer that has license & copyright information, plus links to social media - Facebook, Instagram, LinkedIn.

-The website's objective is to maximise the amount of exposure of the user to aerial photographs, so all the pages have the  hero image (responsive to attract attention) depicting an appealing aerial view of the well known touristic & historical landmark of Prague - the Charles bridge.
+The website's objective is to maximise the amount of exposure of the user to aerial photographs, so all the pages have the  hero image (responsive to attract attention) depicting an appealing aerial view of the well-known touristic & historical landmark of Prague - the Charles bridge.
 A user will see the hero image every time switching between pages, the animation of which is intended to grab a visitor's attention every time any page re-loads.
-Plus Services, Projects and Gallery contain a lot of high quality aerial phtotos to create a deep impression on a visitor.
+Plus Services, Projects and Gallery contain a lot of high quality aerial photos to create a deep impression on a visitor.

 ### Home

 The Home page has a responsive hero image to create attention-grabbing experience for the user.
 Responsive menu is placed in the right-bottom corner of the hero image on the dark background of the Vltava river.
 It is easily visble for users to see it right away.
 The menu icons react to mouse movement so that a visitor can easily navigation between pages.

-Below the hero image the page is split into 1/3-2/3, where left side provide descriptive info about the copmany and the equipment it uses for its projects.
-The right side gives a list of services the copmany provides with appealing aerial photoes and desciption of the services.
+Below the hero image the page is split into 1/3-2/3, where left side provide descriptive info about the company and the equipment it uses for its projects.
+The right side gives a list of services the company provides with appealing aerial photos and description of the services.

 ### Projects

-The Projects page features a number of projects with photoes and description of the projects' obejctives, and some description of the points or interestes or sites photographed.
+The Projects page features a number of projects with photos and description of the projects' objectives, and description of the points of interest or sites photographed.
 The page is following the 1/3-2/3 split, where pictures take the left narrower side, and the titles and descriptions cover the right 2/3 side.
-The Projects section is responsive, and images become full screen wide in Pads and phones, and placed above respective descriptions of the proejcts.
+The Projects section is responsive, and images become full screen wide in Pads and phones, and placed above respective descriptions of the projects.

-Gallery is placed below the Projects section and features best aerial shots to showcase the artistic quality and expereince of the company.
-The photoes organizes in a tile formation, 4 pictures/tiles in a row, with a responsive resizing of 3 images per line for Pads, and 2 images/line for phones.
+Gallery is placed below the Projects section and features best aerial shots to showcase the artistic quality and experience of the company.
+The photos organizes in a tile formation, 4 pictures/tiles in a row, with a responsive resizing of 3 images per line for Pads, and 2 images/line for phones.

 ### Contact